Al Williamson: 1990s

 Williamson provided the covers and additional artwork for Dark Horse Comics' 20-issue Classic Star Wars (Aug.
 1992 – June 1994), which reprinted his Star Wars daily strips.
 He later inked the Star Wars: Episode I – The Phantom Menace and A New Hope film adaptations for the company.
 Through 2003, he was active as inker on several Marvel Comics titles, including Daredevil (#248–300), Spider-Man 2099 (#1–25), and Spider-Girl (#1–61), and such non-superhero projects as the four-issue Marvel / Epic Comics miniseries Atomic Age (Nov.
 1990 – Feb.
-1991), by writer Frank Lovece and penciler Mike Okamoto, one of the works for which Williamson won a 1991 Eisner Award for Best Inker.
+1991), penciled by Mike Okamoto, one of the works for which Williamson won a 1991 Eisner Award for Best Inker.
 Daredevil penciler John Romita Jr. recalled that, "Working with Al Williamson was much like working with my father [comics artist John Romita Sr.] in that I felt that I was protected from mistakes. ...
-If my art wasn’t correct, then Al would repair it.
+If my art wasn't correct, then Al would repair it.
 Oddly enough, Al said he never had to fix anything, claiming he just 'traced' over my pencils."
 In a 1988 interview Williamson indeed stated that "I'm just tracing [Romita's] pencils" and claimed that the only changes he made were occasionally leaving out an unnecessary background if he was in a rush.

 In 1995, Marvel released a two-part Flash Gordon miniseries written by Mark Schultz and drawn by Williamson, which was his last major work doing both pencils and inks.
-Also with Schultz, he illustrated the short story "One Last Job" for Dark Horse Presents #120 in 1997.
+Also with Schultz, he illustrated the short story "One Last Job" for Dark Horse Presents #120 (April 1997).
 In 1999, he drew the Flash Gordon character a final time when regular cartoonist Jim Keefe asked for his help on a Flash Gordon Sunday page.